Ignacio Hernando de Larramendi y Montiano: MAPFRE: domestic market leader

-Following months spent in London Larramendi worked in Dirección de Seguros until 1952, when he joined Royal Insurance Company to head its Madrid office.
-Following a disagreement with its managers and a few-months back at Dirección in 1955, the same year he joined MAPFRE, a mid-size private insurance mutual.
-At this time the company was on the verge of bankruptcy, and as director general Larramendi was tasked with introducing a sanitation program.
-He re-negotiated a long-term debt repayment period with Consejo General de Colegios de Farmacéuticos de España, closed branches and streamlined ongoing operations, resulting in Mutualidad becoming profitable in the late 1950s.
-At the turn of the decade Larramendi was in position to design new growth schemes.
+After stints at insurance companies Dirección de Seguros in Madrid and Royal Insurance Company in London in the early 1950s, in 1955 Larramendi joined Mutua Patronal de Accidentes de Trabajo (trans: Employers' Work Accidents Insurance; known as "MAPFRE", and sometimes "Mapfre"), a mid-size policyholder-owned risk compensation company, or "mutual".
+The company was on the verge of bankruptcy, and as the new director general Larramendi was tasked with introducing a cost-cutting program.
+He renegotiated the period of a long-term debt repayment with Consejo General de Colegios de Farmacéuticos de España, closed branches, and streamlined ongoing operations, resulting in the company becoming profitable in the late 1950s.
+By the end of the decade Larramendi was in a position to design new growth schemes for MAPFRE.

-Following the introduction of obligatory health insurance Larramendi set up MAPFRE (Mutua Patronal de Accidentes de Trabajo).
-In the early 1960s, he pushed for developing a financial arm, intended to merge insurance with credit as a combined offer to car buyers.
-This was accomplished in 1962 by taking over Central de Obras y Crédito and proved successful with the rapidly growing Spanish car market.
-Another rewarding strategic move was creating Muinsa, an investment trust company intended to find ways around restrictive regulations limiting the investment activity of insurance companies.
-Other specialized ITC companies, Muinsa Dos, Progesa and Mapinco, soon followed, and in the late 1960s the mutual started to re-format some of its structures into joint-stock organizations.
+In the early 1960s he pushed for developing a financial arm that could merge insurance with credit in a combined offer to car buyers.
+He accomplished this in 1962 by taking over Central de Obras y Crédito, and the resulting financial offerings proved successful with the rapidly growing Spanish car market.
+Another rewarding strategic move was creating Muinsa, an investment trust company designed to find ways around restrictive regulations limiting the investment activity of insurance companies.
+Other specialised companies such as Muinsa Dos, Progesa,and Mapinco soon followed, and in the late 1960s the mutual MAPFRE started to reformat some of its structures into joint-stock organizations.

-In 1969 Larramendi drafted first major corporate shakeup, which materialized in 1970.
-Mutual, targeting mostly the transport market, controlled Gama or MAPFRE Group, which in turn oversaw MAPFRE Industrial and MAPFRE Vida, specializing in business and consumer sectors.
-The scheme worked allowing sharing common back-office services while retaining autonomy and accountability of diversified and dedicated structures; with car sales booming, in the early 1970s the group became market leader on the car insurance market.
-Larramendi's position as CEO was so strong that when in conflict with chairman of the board, it was rather the latter who resigned in 1972; his own formal role changed in 1975 from director general to consejero delegado, remaining key and dominating corporate personality.
+In 1970 Larramendi implemented his first major corporate shake-up, in which Mutua – which targeted mostly the transport market – controlled Gama (short for "MAPFRE Group"), which in turn oversaw MAPFRE Industrial and MAPFRE Vida, specialising in the business and consumer sectors respectively.
+This structure allowed the sharing of common back office services while retaining autonomy and accountability for the diversified constituent companies, and with car sales booming in the early 1970s the group became market leader in the car insurance market.
+Larramendi's position as CEO became so strong that when a conflict arose in 1972 between him and the chairman of the board, it was the latter who resigned.
+And in 1975 his own formal role changed from director general to consejero delegado, enabling him to remain the key and dominating corporate personality in the group of companies.